homosaur/firelink/CONTRIBUTION.md

 1. All code must pass linters.
 The following linters are used on this project:
     -   JavaScript - ESLint, Standard Style-based config attached plus additions
     -   Markdown - Remark Lint, recommended and consistent config attached
+2. All code submitted must pass full test suite.
+If you add features, those features need tests as well.
+3. Backend JS is based on compatibility with most recent Node.js LTE.
+We're not yet using Babel or any compiler, so assume native compatibility only.